nathanhitchcock/BurntOut/docs/STYLE_GUIDE.md

 ## Asset Management
 - Place images, audio, and other assets in the correct subfolder.
 - Remove `.DS_Store` and temp files from git.
-- Curate the `archive/` folder: retain only referenced or documented future assets; remove unreferenced items.
+- Remove unused assets proactively.
+If temporarily retaining files, document the rationale and ensure they are referenced by active scenes.

 ## Documentation
 - Update `docs/autoloads.md` for any global/singleton changes.